 Tip. cigarette order can also trigger an asthma attack!

 Smokers may also have yellow fingers and bad breath – other things non-smokers will quickly pick up on.
-If they ask the trainer “do you smoke,” how do you respond?
+If they ask the trainer, “Do you smoke,” how do you respond?

-- If you say yes, they may look for another personal trainer (unless they smoke themselves, which is unlikely)
+- If you say yes, they may look for another personal trainer (unless they smoke themselves, which is unlikely).

-The bottom line to this is sure, personal trainers can smoke, but they will probably have to a LOT work harder to get clients and keep clients ―and they will have to be prepared for rejection―and yes, discrimination ―by non smokers.
+The bottom line to this is sure: personal trainers can smoke, but they will probably have to a LOT work harder to get clients and keep clients ―and they will have to be prepared for rejection―and yes, discrimination ―by nonsmokers.

 I'm not kidding.
 This discrimination is real.
 It will impact how much money you can make.